 12. Don’t Cut Down Your Resting Time

 Your body needs time to repair itself and maintain healthy skin.
 That’s why no matter what schedule you maintain, try to take out enough time to rest.
-This is crucial because, during the summer months, the days are longer, and most of us tend to be active for longer.
-While your body rests, it boosts melanin development, repairs any damage to the skin cells, and revitalizes your immune system so that it can fight off acne-causing bacteria and other germs that might damage your skin.
+This is crucial because during the summer months, the days are longer, and most of us tend to be active for longer.
+Being exposed to the sun longer also leads to dullness and the appearance of the signs of aging.

 13. Do Not Forget The Eye Area